kaustubhd93/exp-labs/learning-kubernetes/notes.md

 ## Cluster upgrades

 - Cannot upgrade directly to new version.
 Have to upgrade minor to minor versions.
 For eg you cannot jump from 1.11 to 1.13.
-The cluster have to be upgraded to 1.12 first.
+The cluster has to be upgraded to 1.12 first.
 - All core k8s components cannot be higher than kube-api server.
 Kubectl version can be in this range: api_server_version - 1  < kubectl_version > api_server_version + 1
 - etcd's and coredns versioning is maintained separately.
 - Overall process is to bring down the master node first.
 Upgrade master node, bring it back up and then upgrade the worker nodes